objarni/grep-with-marketing/README.md

 1. Isolate the unit under test by moving it into the 'surgery'.
 The original code should still compile between each step.
     - [x] Make sure you can compile and run both main.c in the main project and main.cpp in the surgery, and know how to switch between them.
-    - [x] Copy the 'grep' function into the surgery.
+    - [x] Copy the 'grep' function into the surgery (so it becomes the 'patient').
 Hint - create a new c and h file, copy the code into the c file.
     - [x] Replace the original function with a #include of the relevant file in the surgery
     - [x] Run the original compilation - it should still be successful

-2. Get the 'grep' function to compile in its new home.
-Note you are done with this when you get linker errors.
+2. Get the unit tests in the surgery to compile when they include the patient.
     - [x] Modify the unit test in the surgery to #include the grep.c file.
 Note - do not add it to CMakelists
     - [x] In the c file, add a #include for the h file, hidden using an #ifdef SURGERY
     - [x] Double check the original code compiles and runs exactly as before.